In Pete Davidson's Crude Comedy Bupkis, Two Honest Moments Stand Out From the Rest

 [Warning: The following contains spoilers for Season 1 of Bupkis.
 Read at your own risk!]

+Peacock's new series Bupkis, the mostly autobiographical comedy from Saturday Night Live vet and gossip column target Pete Davidson, gets off to a very raunchy start.

-Just a few minutes into the first episode of Bupkis, the mostly autobiographical comedy from Pete Davidson that just came out on Peacock, Pete (the TV character) ejaculates full force onto his mother (Edie Falco) while making love to his hand during a virtual reality masturbation session before the credits even roll.
-It's a scene that would make Pornhub proud (even though she's not his stepmother), and it's a fair indicator of what one might expect over the next eight episodes: all things rude, crude, and lewd, dude.
+Just a few minutes into the first episode, Pete (the TV character) ejaculates full force onto his mother (Edie Falco) while making love to his hand during a virtual reality session before the credits even roll.
+It's a scene that would make any adult site proud (even though she's not his stepmother), and it's a fair indicator of what one might expect over the next eight episodes: all things rude, crude, and lewd, dude.
 Bupkis is Pete Davidson unfiltered as he struggles with fame and more so with drugs and partying, taking real parts of his life and dramatizing them for television so we can, presumably, understand the enigma that is Pete Davidson better.

 But Pete cumming on Nurse Jackie isn't the best part of Bupkis.
 It isn't even a good part of Bupkis.
 (It is, however, the grossest part.)
 Though Bupkis is consistently entertaining, it's not consistently great, because it can't settle on a tone and the humor sometimes spends too much time swirling around in the murky toilet water of a frat house.
 But when it's good, it's good, and there are two moments specifically that are great.